Lupin3000/Raspberry-PI-Tutorials/DNSRedirection/readme.md

 ## lighttpd

-After successful installation the web server is already started and you can visit with your browser the "Placeholder page" via `http://raspberrypi.local` or `http://<ip>`.
+After successful installation the web server is already started, and you can visit with your browser the "Placeholder page" via `http://raspberrypi.local` or `http://<ip>`.
 But you should re-configure some default settings first.

 ```shell
 # show lighttpd.conf (optional)